winitzki/scall/tutorial/programming_dhall.md

   === fix F functorF x R frr
   === frr (functorF.fmap C R (λ(c : C) → c R frr) x)
 ```
-This is now equal to the right-hand side.
+This is now equal to the right-hand side of the last equation we needed to prove.

 ### Proof: The Church-co-Yoneda identity